Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Fluid bed roasters roast more quickly, finishing off a typical roast in 8-12 minutes.
 Drum roasters usually need 14-20 minutes.

-High-end professional roasters are usually drum roasters, because they have much more capacity than fluid bed roasters.
+High-end professional roasters usually use drums, because they have much more capacity than fluid bed roasters.
 Imagine trying to move two pounds of beans around with nothing more than a blast of air.
 That would have to be quite a blast.

 This is also why more advanced roasters tend to be bigger.
 Drum roasters take up more space.